- What is antisocial behaviour?

 What are my responsibilities?

-As part of the community, you have the responsibility to treat your neighbours and others in the community with respect.
-We all have the responsibility to report antisocial behaviour so that it can be stopped.
+As part of the community, we all have the responsibility to be mindful and treat our neighbours and others in the community with respect.

 Can my neighbour be evicted?

-Your nuisance complaint will be investigated and we will work with you and your neighbour to change their behaviour.
-In extreme cases, court action will be taken against those who cannot or will not change their behaviour.
+Your complaint will be investigated, and we will work with your neighbour to change their behaviour.
+Each case is investigated on an individual basis, and following our staged approach, court action may be taken against those who do not change their behaviour.

 How do I apply for an Antisocial Behaviour Order against my neighbour?

 You cannot apply for an Order.
-If after investigation we think an Order is the best course of action, we can apply to the court for this.
+If after investigation and completion of staged approach we think an Order is the best course of action, we can apply to the court for this.

 What happens if I am the person responsible for the antisocial behaviour?

-We will work with you to help you change your behaviour and can tell you what is expected of you as a Falkirk Council resident.
+We will work with you and provide support to help you change your behaviour.
 We can take legal action against you if the situation does not improve.

 How can I help if I have a problem neighbour?

-You can help us by keeping a Neighbour Nuisance Incident Diary, contacting the Antisocial Behaviour Reporting Line on 0808 100 3161, or by contacting Police Scotland (101) if you think a criminal act is being committed.
+You can help us by reporting antisocial behaviour online or contacting the Contact Centre Phone Line on 01324 506070 or by contacting Police Scotland on 101 if you think a criminal act is being committed.